Nexeros/OpenCosplayer/exoTail/README.md

 *   Slide the `distancer`.

 **Step 3: Secure the Connection**
 *   Drive the `M3` self-tapping screws into the holes on the `distancer`.
-This will lock the pin in place and secure the entire joint.
+This will secure the entire joint by locking the pin in place.
 Do not overtighten, as this can damage the plastic.

 **Step 4: Repeat the Process**
 *   Repeat steps 2-4 for each subsequent segment until you achieve your desired tail length.
 Use a special `end_module.3mf` for the final segment.